ouaibsky/alten-wordle/README.md

 ## What is expected from you ?

 1. Provide a working function that check if a 5 letters word is matching a hidden word.
-2. Provide information on how do you ensure your code is working.
+2. Provide information on how do you ensure your code is working (test).
 3. Make sure you code is readable (meaning a new joiner should be able to understand in less than 1mn).
 4. Working in a team, you'll have to explain how you were organized.

+The 4 points are equally important.

 ## What is not expected !